 Forbidden Rice, sounds strange na!
 Despite of being less popular, forbidden rice or black rice has more impressive health benefits than any other grains.
 Today we will be talking about Forbidden rice itself.

-Forbidden rice is known by many names, black rice, wild rice or purple rice is an ancient grain rich highly nutritious and rich in health benefits.
+Forbidden rice is also famous as black rice, wild rice or purple rice is an ancient grain rich highly nutritious and rich in health benefits.

 History of Forbidden/Black rice:

 Rare yet nutritious, black rice has a very interesting history.
 As most people know, rice is a base food source in Asia.
 During the years when China was ruled by an emperor, black rice was dubbed as the “Forbidden Rice”.

 It was cultivated in very small amounts because it was only for the emperor’s consumption.
 Although no such ban is being practiced nowadays, black rice is still very much produced in low amounts, especially when compared to brown and white rice.

 A one-half cup serving of cooked black rice, or about ¼ cup uncooked, contains approximately (in daily recommended values):

 Nutrition compare of different forms of rice: